mcthomas/opal-p5rb/README.md

 ## Purpose

 There are several projects aiming to create bindings between the P5.js lib and Ruby, with varying degrees of success.
-While it has been proven to be easy enough to map static P5 functions and top-level variables to rb using Opal, I wanted to also be able to instantiate P5 classes and use those objects in the rb context.
-The currently incomplete step in this process, is finding a way to call P5 methods on instances of P5 objects in the rb context (see defunct `call_p5_method()`.
-As of now, I can only instantiate them and pass around the references.  p5.Vector is included, and utilized in the example sketch below.
+While it has been proven to be easy enough to map static P5 functions and top-level variables to rb using Opal, I wanted to also be able to instantiate P5 classes (e.g. p5.Vector) and use those objects in the rb context.
+The currently incomplete step in this process, is finding a way to access P5 members methods on instances of P5 objects in the rb context (see `call_p5_method()`.
+As of now, I can only instantiate them and pass around the references.
+For many sketches, this may not be an issue.

 ### Progress